 When submitting a proposal, please select the track that best fits your presentation.
+Sessions in all tracks can target a higher education or K-12 audience, or both.
 Our conference programming team may reassign tracks at their discretion.

-K–12 schools and districts have proved attractive targets for ransomware, malware, phishing, and other types of security breaches.
+Education institutions of all levels are attractive targets for ransomware, malware, phishing, and other types of security breaches, and emerging technologies such as AI are bringing new capabilities to both attacks and defenses.
+What's more, evolving privacy and compliance concerns add yet another layer of complexity to an institution's security posture.
 For this track, we’re presenting information that IT leaders can use to help defend their institutions or help them recover after the worst comes to pass.
 We’re looking for best practices, case studies, lessons learned, tips and tutorials to avoid or recover from disaster, trends and predictions in the area of data/network security.

-Potential topics include: Incident response planning, ransomware, network/data security, privacy, security operations, threat detection, IT security strategy, IT security leadership, IT security funding/budgeting, identity and access management, zero trust, cloud security, phishing, cybersecurity awareness, cyber liability insurance, securing remote work/learning environments, risk management, disaster recovery
+Potential topics include: incident response planning, threat detection, ransomware, network/data security, student and staff privacy, security operations, strategic cybersecurity planning, IT security leadership, IT security funding/budgeting, identity management, zero trust, cloud security, phishing, cybersecurity awareness, cyber liability insurance, securing remote work/learning environments, risk management, disaster recovery, training staff

 Panel discussions feature a moderator and at least two panelists speaking conversationally about an important topic or issue in the education community.
 Panelists must be secured before submitting a proposal.
 Seating is configured in theater style.

-Tutorial sessions provide a hands-on workshop led by an education practitioner where attendees can engage in brainstorming, problem-solving exercises, and other activities that directly relate to their institution’s technology needs.
-Tutorial sessions are 1 hour and 50 minutes in length.
+Tutorial sessions provide a hands-on workshop led by an education practitioner where attendees can engage in brainstorming, problem-solving exercises, small group exercises, and other activities that directly relate to their institution’s technology needs.
 Seating is configured in classroom style.